JacklinUpdegraft/Real-time-bus-tracker/README.md

 # Real-time-bus-tracker
-Animation of the bus stops between MIT and Harvard
+This map shows a tracker from MIT to Harvard campus with animated bus stops inbetween.